 Want to make a swimlane diagram of your own?
 Try Lucidchart.
 It's quick, easy, and completely free.

 How to create a swimlane diagram in PowerPoint

-In a blank PowerPoint presentation, the first step is to create swimlane containers.
-To do this, navigate to the Insert tab and add one large rectangle for the body of your swimlane.
-Then, add another box to the top of the first box to act as the title section of your swimlane.
+On a blank PowerPoint slide, navigate to the insert tab and click “Shapes.”
+Add one large rectangle for the body of your swimlane.
+Then, add another box to the top of the first box to act as the title section of your swimlane

-After building your first swimlane we recommend grouping the two rectangle shapes (click on both shapes, then right-click and select “Group”).
-Once they are grouped you can easily change the colors of the swimlane.
-We went ahead and made the swimlane background transparent, and gave the shapes a black outline.
-Once they look correct, copy and paste your swimlane as many times as needed to complete your diagram.
+After building your first swimlane, we recommend grouping the two rectangle shapes (click on both shapes, then right-click and select “Group”).
+Once they are grouped, you can easily change the colors of the swimlane.
+We went ahead and made the swimlane background transparent and gave the shapes a black outline.
+Once they look correct, copy and paste your swimlane as many times as needed.

 3. Build a flowchart

 Now that you have created swimlanes, the next step is to add a flowchart.
 For step-by-step instructions, check out our guide on how to make a flowchart in PowerPoint.
 All of the shapes and connectors that you’ll need can be found in PowerPoint’s shapes library.
 Navigate to the insert tab, click “Shapes,” and add shapes as required.

 4. Format shapes

 To visually organize the content of your swimlane diagrams in PowerPoint, we suggest changing the colors, font, and anything else that will make your diagram more visually appealing.
 Most stylistic elements can be adjusted using the format shape pane.
 To access this, simply double-click any shape or line.